Khadiradi Vati

 According to Ayurvedic principles, Pathyadi Kwath is believed to help support respiratory health, particularly in cases of cough and cold.
 It is also commonly used to support digestive health, promote healthy metabolism, and alleviate symptoms associated with inflammation.

-Ashok, also known as Saraca indica, is an Ayurvedic herb derived from the bark of the Saraca indica tree.
-The bark of this tree is used for medicinal purposes in Ayurveda.
+Anantmool, also known as Sariva, is an Ayurvedic herb derived from the roots of Hemidesmus indicus plant.
+The roots of this plant are used for medicinal purposes in Ayurveda.

-Marichiyadi Tail is typically applied topically to the affected area and gently massaged into the skin.
+Bhringraj tail is typically applied to the scalp and hair, left for a period of time (usually 30 minutes to several hours), and then washed out with shampoo.
 The frequency and duration of use can vary based on individual needs and the guidance of a qualified healthcare professional.
-It is important to note that like all herbal remedies, Marichiyadi Tail may cause allergic reactions or other side effects in some individuals, and should be used with caution.
+It is important to note that like all herbal remedies, Bhringraj tail may cause allergic reactions or other side effects in some individuals, and should be used with caution.

 Haritaki is another important herb in Ayurveda and is considered to be one of the most versatile herbs in the Ayurvedic pharmacopoeia.
 It is believed to have a wide range of health benefits, including promoting digestion, supporting healthy liver function, and improving cognitive function.